saks0106/Data_Analyst_Projects/README.md

 #### Project 2: Excel

 2. **Excel**: We know how popular excel is since its inception.
-I haven't found a business who doesn't use Excel.
-So, to be a Excellent Data Analyst, this tool needs to be mastered(or atleast the foundations and beyond needs to be strong).
+I haven't found a business who doesn't use Excel(or similar technology).
+So, to be an Excellent Data Analyst, this tool needs to be mastered(or atleast the foundations and beyond needs to be strong).

 #### Personal Take:
 I have been using Excel since my School days to do basic calculation.
 My previous job heavily relied on this tool & other MS Office products to get the job done.
 Building spreadsheets, calculations via various functions, Graphical Representation of Data etc were some the most commom use cases.

 #### The Excel Projects:
 The Excel projects which I made are a series of intermittent spreadsheets covering High Level aspects of Excel like Pivot Tables, Graphs & Charts & VBA Macros.
-The main intension of these multisheet projects is to cover all required skills like Productivity, Formatting, Formulas, Visualization, Pivot Tables, Analytics.
+The main intension of these multisheet projects is to cover all required skills like **Productivity**, **Formatting**, **Formulas**, **Visualization**, **Pivot Tables**, **Analytics**.

  - [Check the Full Excel Project](https://github.com/saks0106/Data_Analyst_Projects/blob/master/Excel%20Project/Excel_Project_README.md)